 The discussion is pointless, of course, revealing only how unbridgeable the divide between these two points of view really is.
 The Creationist side speaks from a platform of twisted logic and self-fulfilling interest., its halcyon days behind it, not strong enough to seize the day and suck life back into its shaky ideology.
 It can’t rearrange the world based on its idées fixes (thank God!
 Ha!).
 Creationists around the world may be fervent in their beliefs, but they have limits.
 They don’t judge those who disagree with them in the way their antiquated texts instruct them to.
 If they did, all those who disagreed with them would be ‘blasphemers,’ and the world would still be in the middle ages.
 Anyone arguing against the design of God would be found guilty of subverting His authority, a sin punishable by death, according to the Bible.

-It’s a bad state of affairs, though it could be worse, much worse.
+It’s a bad state of affairs, but it could be worse, much worse, so let’s count our blessings.

-Creationism’s belief in the afterlife is very important to the relative ‘civility’ surrounding Creationism’s agenda, absurd as that agenda may be.
+Note: Creationism’s belief in the afterlife is very important to the relative ‘civility’ surrounding Creationism’s agenda, absurd as that agenda may be.
 The notion that those who disagree with its teachings are punished in the afterlife promotes debate, not outright violence.
 Creationists take grave offence at their detractors but leave the punishment of sinners to God.
+(It’s kind of funny!)

 Should it militarize itself, it needs to be disarmed and crushed before it advances.